MaikMichel/dbFlux/README.md

 ## Create Objects [#](#features 'Jumpt back to Features')

 **dbFlux** also helps you to create database objects / files.
-With the command: `dbFLux: Create Object` *(`Ctrl+alt+c`)* you can specify in which directory you want to create an object, and what it should be called.
+With the command: `dbFlux: Create Object` *(`Ctrl+alt+c`)* you can specify in which directory you want to create an object, and what it should be called.
 Afterwards this file, for packages one per specification and body, will be created.
 You can use VSCode's built-in fuzzy search.
 This allows you to enter only parts of the query.
 For example, to create a package in the Logic schema, you only need to enter logpack.
 Furthermore **dbFlux** will try, if you have a snippet stored, to execute it directly when creating new files.
-It doesn't matter if the file was created with the command `dbFLux: Create Object` or by hand.
+It doesn't matter if the file was created with the command `dbFlux: Create Object` or by hand.
 If there is a snippet with the name of the respective subfolder starting from the schema folder (e.g. tables.sql or sources-packages.pks) separated by a hyphen and the corresponding extension, this will be executed.
 If there is no snippet stored by you, **dbFlux** will use its own snippet, if available.

 ### Demo - Create Object